stashsphere/docs/docs/index.md

 ## License

 StashSphere is licensed under the AGPLv3.
-The documentation is license under the CC-BY-SA 4.0
+The documentation is licensed under the CC-BY-SA 4.0